 A philanthropic vehicle of Houston Texans founder Robert McNair and his wife Janice.
 The foundation's Texas grantmaking involves education, human services and more.

 This funder is run by Foundation Management Inc. and focuses on south-central Oklahoma.
 Top interests are education, human services, and community development.
-Letters of intent are due once per year.

 This Texas funder supports nonprofit efforts in water, clean energy, shale sustainability, and sustainability education.
 In the coming years, it will also fund land conservation and community efforts in Galveston.